api-platform/docs/core/filters.md

 Custom filters can be written by implementing the `ApiPlatform\Api\FilterInterface` interface.

 API Platform provides a convenient way to create Doctrine ORM and MongoDB ODM filters.
-If you use [custom data providers](data-providers.md), you can still create filters by implementing the previously mentioned interface, but - as API Platform isn't aware of your persistence system's internals - you have to create the filtering logic by yourself.
+If you use [custom state providers](state-providers.md), you can still create filters by implementing the previously mentioned interface, but - as API Platform isn't aware of your persistence system's internals - you have to create the filtering logic by yourself.